keboliu/SONiC/extension-to-phsical-entity-mib.md

 ## 4. The data source of the MIB entries

-Thermalctl daemon, Xcvrd, psud, are collecting physical device info to state DB, now we have PSU_INFO tale, FAN_INFO table, and TEMPERATURE_INFO table which can provide information for MIB entries.
+Thermalctl daemon, Xcvrd, psud, are collecting physical device info to state DB, now we have PSU_INFO tale, FAN_INFO table, and TEMPERATURE_INFO table which can provide information for MIB instances.

 Thermal sensors MIB info will come from TEMPERATURE_INFO, FAN_INFO will feed to FAN MIB instance and PSU_INFO will be the source of the PSU related instances.